Subsections

 specchannelmax - maximum of spectral range

 For the background, the extraction area should be as far from the source as possible.
-However, sources with $>$ 200 ct/s (like our example!) are so bright that they dominate the entire CCD area, and there is no source-free region from which to extract a background.
+However, some sources are so bright ($>$ 200 ct/s) that they dominate the entire CCD area, and there is no source-free region from which to extract a background.
 (It goes without saying that this is highly energy-dependent.)
 In such a case, it may be best not to subtract a background.
 Users are referred to Ng et al. (2010, A&A, 522, 96) for an in-depth discussion.
-While this observation is too bright to have a good background extraction region, the process is shown below nonetheless for the sake of demonstration:
+Luckily, we don't need to worry about this for the Holmberg II data, so we will proceed as normal.

 $ $ energycolumn=PI spectralbinsize=5 withspecranges=yes specchannelmin=0 \

-Figure 8.3: TOP: The Cen X-3 Timing Mode image, from 0.5-15 keV.
+Figure 8.2: Left: An up-close look at the Holmberg II Timing mode image, from 0.7-12 keV.
 The green line is a projection cut.
-BOTTOM: The average counts in the cut across the CCD.
+Right: The average counts in the cut across the CCD.

 8.6 Check for Pile Up